bridgethaney/Map_Design_Tiles/README.md

-# Visualizations of New York City and surrounding New York Boroughs
+# Visualizations of New York City and Surrounding New York Boroughs

 ## Interactive Map Link